jordandalley/threadfin-get-best-stream/README.md

 When using docker, you'll need to download a yt-dlp binary and include it into your xteve/threadfin container.
 I generally map the binary to /usr/sbin/yt-dlp.

 To add the script to xteve/threadfin, the following config can be used.
-No proxy support as yet, but this isn't hard to implement.
+No http proxy support as yet, but this isn't hard to implement.

 ![image](https://github.com/user-attachments/assets/8a848442-174b-4519-97fd-33be363bcdfe)